Sudbury Winter Activities – Sudbury Rocks For Families In Winter

 Urban Air

-I’m just going to say it, it’s hard to get a decent picture of the kids inside of Urban Air Adventure Park.
-The reason being is they’re so busy running and jumping and making merry inside of this ultimate indoor adventure park!
+I’m just going to say it, it’s hard to get a decent picture of the kids inside Urban Air Adventure Park.
+The reason is they’re so busy running and jumping and making merry inside of this ultimate indoor adventure park!

 Opened in Sudbury in March 2019, this is way more than a trampoline park!
 There are obstacle courses, rock climbing walls and a place to practice your own freestyle tricks.
 And if you think I’m just going to let the kids play?
-Well no, I jumped too and I rode the Skyrider, like a big kid HA!
+Well, no, I jumped too and I rode the Skyrider, like a big kid HA!

 Sudbury Winter Activities go to Urban Air!
 Boy climbing walls at Urban Air

-Stack Brewhouse tour and dinner – Shockingly, but perhaps not, I find myself at a craft brewery, Stack Brewing for dinner.
+Stack Brewhouse tour and dinner – Shockingly, but perhaps not, I find myself at a craft brewery, Stack Brewing, for dinner.
 It’s Sudbury’s award-winning craft brewery and restaurant.

 Brewmaster Brenden is new at the helm here, having recently graduated from Niagara College, but is already is putting his stamp on the process and taste.
 Now I have nothing former to compare too, but I can tell you that the four brews I tasted (Nickel City Lager, Expansion Sour IPA, Saturday Night Cream Ale and Impact Altbier) were all smooth, district in flavour that was done with the right amount of hops.